CaptPyrite/MnemonicRGBTextEncoder/README.md

 # MnemonicRGBTextEncoder

-MnemonicRGBTextEncoder is a Python script that encodes and decodes text messages using a unique RGB color mapping based on a mnemonic passphrase.
+MnemonicRGBTextEncoder is an ongoing Python project that encodes and decodes text messages using a unique RGB color mapping based on a mnemonic passphrase.
+It converts text into images, providing a secure way to hide and retrieve confidential messages.